samlist21/Dewey/README.md

 - [ ] Attach LED Strip to head.
 Fix wiring to input 7 - Super rad lighting effects
 - [ ] Run a sudo apt-get dist-update
 - [ ] Incorporate more Dewey voice files into operation.
-- [ ] After Dewey takes a picture have it displayed on LCD screen.
+- [X] After Dewey takes a picture have it displayed on LCD screen.
+- [ ] Put in a reset or timeout to try the Sonar sensor at a later time if it was not found on startup.

 ## Wish List